OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 sslContext.init(null, tmf.getTrustManagers(), null);
 ```

-#### Black-box Testing
+#### Dynamic Analysis

-Black-box Testing can be performed by launching a MITM attack using your prefered Web Proxy to intercept the traffic exchanged between client (mobile application) and the backend server.
+Black-box Testing can be performed by launching a MITM attack using your prefered Web Proxy to intercept [1] the traffic exchanged between client (mobile application) and the backend server.
 If the Proxy is unable to intercept the HTTP requests/responses, the SSL pinning is correctly implemented.

 #### Remediation

 The SSL pinning process should be implemented as described on the static analysis section.
+You may find helpful in implementing certificate pinning OWASP  guide [2].

 #### References

+##### OWASP Mobile Top 10 2014

+M3 - Insufficient Transport Layer Protection - https://www.owasp.org/index.php/Mobile_Top_10_2014-M3

+##### OWASP MASVS

+- V5.4 "The app either uses its own certificate store, or pins the endpoint certificate or public key, and subsequently does not establish connections with endpoints that offer a different certificate or key, even if signed by a trusted CA."

+##### CWE

+- CWE-295 - Improper Certificate Validation - https://cwe.mitre.org/data/definitions/295.html

+##### Info

-- Setting Burp Suite as a proxy for Android Devices : https://support.portswigger.net/customer/portal/articles/1841101-configuring-an-android-device-to-work-with-burp)
+- [1] - Setting Burp Suite as a proxy for Android Devices: https://support.portswigger.net/customer/portal/articles/1841101-configuring-an-android-device-to-work-with-burp)
-- OWASP - Certificate Pinning for Android :  https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning#Android
+- [2] - OWASP Certificate Pinning for Android:  https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning#Android

 ### Verifying that Critical Operations Use Secure Communication Channels